 Before you cook the turkey, check the color of the turkey carefully.
 If most of it turned gray or brown, then you shouldn’t have a second thought of cooking it.
 Toss it away.

 Changing the color of the meat indicates that either the meat is rotting or rotted already.
 But sometimes, the color changes into grayish-brown, and it’s not bad.
-It means that part of the meat hasn’t been exposed to oxygen yet.

 But do not take any chances.
 Before you cook the turkey, sniff it a little bit.
 If it feels right, it’s okay to cook.
 If it doesn’t, throw it in the trash can.